-Product Category Rules (PCR):

-Construction products, PCR 2019:14, Version 1.3.1

-UN CPC code: 4219 Other structures (except prefabricated buildings) and parts of structures, of iron, steel or aluminium
+Product Category Rules (PCR): Construction products, PCR 2019:14, Version 1.3.1 UN CPC code: 4124 beams (Bars and rods, hot-rolled, of iron or steel)

 PCR review was conducted by: The Technical Committee of the International EPD[®] System.
 See www.environdec.com/TC for a list of members.